 Photo of Pallavi Choudhary

-Principal Associate designate in the Dispute Resolution & White Collar Crimes practice at the Mumbai office of Cyril Amarchand Mangaldas.
+Principal Associate in the Dispute Resolution & White-Collar Crimes practice at the Mumbai office of Cyril Amarchand Mangaldas.
 Pallavi focuses on cross border issues and litigation, involving enforcement of petitions and advisory pertaining to Hague Evidence Convention, regulatory compliance, and international enforcement proceedings in India.
-She can be reached at pallavi.choudhary@cyrilshroff.com.
+Pallavi specialises in the areas of internal investigation, white-collar crimes, regulatory compliance, and corporate governance.
+She can be reached at pallavi.choudhary@cyrilshroff.com

 Scope of summoning Indian nationals for virtual testimonies by Securities and Exchange Commission- Legal limits by local laws and international cooperation framework